minor-e/phen-o-links/README.md

 # phen-o-links
-Python module Data Processing for scan-o-matic.
+A Python module for processing scan-o-matic data.